use-ink/ink-docs/docs/basics/metadata.md

 }
 ```

-TODO: Look at doc comments again and beef up.

 #### `types`
 This object contains the type registry for the smart contract.
 It consists of an array of
 type objects, each of which is defined as follows: